 Step 6: Banish Your Perfectionism

 At college, one of my professors offered some profound advice for completing papers, which I still use to this day.
-He said:
+They said:

 Don't get it right, get it written.